Invisible Illness Week |

 11. Regarding alternative treatments I: research, research, research, then ask my naturopath

 12. If I had to choose between an invisible illness or visible I would choose: not to be ill at all.
+Actually I am very glad I am not in a wheelchair or not dragging around an oxygen bottle.

 13. Regarding working and career: that’s on hold until I am well enough to try again, then I will return to school for a degree in religious studies